openedx/frontend-app-admin-portal/README.md

 5. Set the "Authorization grant type" to "Resource owner password-based"
 6. Click "Save"

 With the application created, you should take note of the "Client ID" value for the user you just created (it is a jumble of numbers and letters).
-In your `edx-portal` checkout, in `config/webpack.dev.config.js`, set the `LMS_CLIENT_ID` variable's value to the Client ID value.
+In your `edx-portal` checkout, in `config/webpack.dev.config.js`, set the `LMS_CLIENT_ID` variable's value to the "Client ID" value.

-NOTE: if your edx-platform application is running when you update the `LMS_CLIENT_ID`, you will need to restart it.

 #### Enterprise Customer